averycrespi/react-parcel-template/README.md

 1. Create a new repostiory by clicking [<kbd>Use this template</kbd>](https://github.com/averycrespi/react-parcel-template/generate).
 2. Update `package.json` and `LICENSE` with your information.
-3. Install dependencies with `yarn install`.
+3. Install dependencies with `yarn`.
 4. Run the development server with `yarn dev`.
 5. Start coding!